Skip to content

 The practical application of the class-vs-individual distinction runs through every stage of a handwriting comparison.
 During the Analysis phase of ACE-V (covered in the next topic), the examiner first characterises the questioned writing: which copybook population does it belong to (class features), and what individual features does it display above and beyond that population baseline?

-This framing prevents a critical error: treating class features as identifying features.
+This framing prevents a fundamental error: treating class features as identifying features.
 Two documents both showing Palmer-class letter proportions and a 50-degree right slant are not linked; the slant is consistent with roughly 30 percent of the mid-twentieth-century American adult writing population.
 The examiner's task is to look for the combination of individual features that fall outside the class-population distribution.

 The same logic governs the evaluation of differences.
 A difference in slant between the questioned document and an exemplar set is less informative if both fall within the normal class range; a difference in connecting-stroke form is more informative because connecting-stroke forms are under less conscious control and deviate less from the writer's consistent pattern.